Coast Range, California

 The Crookedest Road in California begins at Lakeport, originally constructed in the 1920s, the road straightening crew has never touched this one.
 There is also fuel here at this crossroads of Highway 175 & Highway 29.
 Barely visible from Highway 175 is the Lakeport Auto Movies Drive-In, one of the last drive-in movie screens in California still in regular operation.

-Hopland Grade flows over Rock Mountain Ridgeline and connect Clear Lake with Hopland.
+Hopland Grade flows over Rock Mountain Ridgeline and connects Clear Lake with Hopland.

 Someone called Hopland Grade the Crookedest Road in California.